pyladies/pyladies/README.md

   website: http://berlin.pyladies.com
 ```

 Please note: if you wish to use the `website` field, you need to create an official website through the [PyLadies Chapter Website repository](https://github.com/pyladies/chapter-websites/issues).
-Otherwise you can skip that field.
+Otherwise, you can skip that field.

 **For Unicode accents in some languages**
 To use a Unicode accent in a YAML file, it's important to use the